-Industrial and Systems Engineering is concerned with the design, improvement, and installation of integrated systems of people, materials, and equipment.
-It draws upon specialized knowledge and skill in the mathematical, physical, and social sciences, together with the principles and methods of engineering analysis, to design, specify, predict, and analyze the results obtained from such systems.
+Industrial and Systems Engineering (ISE) is concerned with the design, improvement, and installation of integrated systems of people, materials, and equipment.
+It draws upon specialized knowledge and skill from the mathematical, physical, and social sciences, together with the principles and methods of engineering analysis, to design, specify, predict, and analyze the results obtained from such systems.

 Graduates of ISE program work in diverse field, for example in the government, universities, oil and gas sector, manufacturing sectors, business sectors, banks, healthcare and many other fields.
 These engineers make things work better, safer, and more economical.
 A distinguishing feature of the ISE discipline is the integration of humans, machines, materials and information, in order to optimize the performance of such systems using available resources in the most efficient way, but without degrading social and physical environments.
 Unlike the other engineering disciplines that focus their attention purely on the technical aspects of a system, the ISE graduates incorporate human and economic considerations in systems design.

 We are proud that Industrial and Systems Engineering Program is accredited by the Engineering Accreditation Commissions; EAC of ABET, http://www.abet.org.
 Accreditation ensures that the students, parents, employers, and the society we serve can be confident that a program meets the quality standards that produce graduates prepared to enter a global workforce.